BanresCoding/Portfolio/index.md

 # Twisty Junction
 <img src="/Portfolio/Images/ahyeas.PNG" width="20%" align="right" style="padding-left: 15px;">
 Twisty Junction is a 2-4 player board game where players compete to construct roads and connect towns, whilst also sabotaging their opponents with obstructions throughout the game.
-This boardgame is the culmination of my 'Physical Games' module at Sheffield Hallam, and has strengthened my ability to document and explain changes that I have made to the game. you can download the rule book for the game [here](./RulebookV2.pdf)
+This boardgame is the culmination of my 'Physical Games' module at Sheffield Hallam, and has strengthened my ability to document and explain changes that I have made to the game. you can download the rule book for the game <a href="/Portfolio/RulebookV2.pdf">here</a>.

 ## Design Pictures
 <img src="/Portfolio/Images/TDGame/PXL_20211125_113247153.MP.jpg" width="30%"> <img src="/Portfolio/Images/TDGame/PXL_20211125_113716305.jpg" width="30%"> <img src="/Portfolio/Images/TDGame/PXL_20211125_113356125.jpg" width="30%"> <img src="/Portfolio/Images/TDGame/PXL_20211125_113541515.jpg" width="30%"> <img src="/Portfolio/Images/TDGame/PXL_20211125_113508981.jpg" width="30%"> <img src="/Portfolio/Images/TDGame/original_311f8194-ada0-4d6a-8b75-43fd2b468505_PXL_20211124_122735195.jpg" width="30%">